greatimagestudios/greatimagestudios.github.io/third-2.md

 We have bass combos, guitar combos and drum kits available to hire if you prefer to travel light.
 Equipment needs to be booked in advance to be sure of availability.

-We also stock strings, straps and sticks in case you get caught short.